 Copy Trading is a trading feature that allows you to automatically copy the trades made by more experienced traders.
-It’s a legitimate way to trade, a good way to learn more about trading and can also be very profitable.
+It’s a legitimate way to trade, a good way to learn more about trading.

 But how much does it actually cost to get started and what are the ongoing fees and costs involved?
 In this post i’m going to break down how much copytrading on eToro costs.

 For this post I’m going to be focusing on eToro.
 They are one of the largest copy trading platforms with over 5 million members, and in my opinion the best platform to copytrade on. eToro is my platform of choice and I’ve been using it for the past 5 years.